wendy-awe/PortentaH7_BirdRecognition/micstm/README.md

 3. In Project Manager → **Advanced Settings**: enable the **Cortex‑M4** project (you will see two projects: M7 and M4).
 For mic capture, we will work in the **M4** project.
 4. Finish to open the CubeMX configurator.

-> You can do the complete mic test in the **M4** project.
+- Mic test can be completed in the **M4** project.
 Add the M7 project later for ML / bird identification.

 ---